-The underwriters are committed to purchase all the shares of common stock offered by us if they purchase any shares.
+The underwriters are committed to purchase all the shares of common stock and warrants to purchase common stock offered by us if they purchase any shares or warrants.
 The underwriting agreement also provides that if an underwriter defaults, the purchase commitments of nondefaulting underwriters may be increased or the offering may be terminated.
-The underwriters are not obligated to purchase the shares of common stock covered by the underwriters' over-allotment option described below.
-The underwriters are offering the shares, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of legal matters by their counsel, and other conditions contained in the underwriting agreement, such as the receipt by the underwriters of officer's certificates and legal opinions.
+The underwriters are not obligated to purchase the shares of common stock or warrants to purchase common stock covered by the underwriters' over-allotment option described below.
+The underwriters are offering the shares and warrants, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of legal matters by their counsel, and other conditions contained in the underwriting agreement, such as the receipt by the underwriters of officer's certificates and legal opinions.
 The underwriters reserve the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.